schottsfired/Snyk-Cloud-Demo-GCP/README.md

 To use with ACG - <b> you must first login to the GCP console and accept the terms and enable the cloud resource manager API</b>

 Once logged in, go here: https://console.cloud.google.com/apis/api/monitoring.googleapis.com/ to enable the cloud resource manager API.
+This can take several (15) minutes to take effect.

 To locate the project ID, look in the GCP credentials string.